Kharagpur-Data-Analytics-Group/reading-sessions/README.md

 (Note: try above link - if it doesn't work please do ping `Siba Smarak Panigrahi` on Facebook.)

 A good [ML/DL resource links](https://docs.google.com/document/d/1pSpg2HEiOazldspzyFPkW7moWKnnkglLjTqIN5Xv3CU/edit?usp=sharing) compiled by `Siba Smarak Panigrahi`
+All the poster content in each README.md are written by `Siba Smarak Panigrahi` 😉

 ## Reading Sessions